What is a Mortgage Pre-Approval: Your Home Buying Power

 What if my financial situation changes after pre-approval?

-It's critical to inform your lender immediately if your financial situation changes after receiving a pre-approval.
-This includes changes in employment, income, taking on new debt, or making large purchases.
-Such changes could impact your final loan eligibility and require a re-evaluation of your pre-approval.
+It is crucial to notify your lender immediately if there are any significant changes to your financial situation after receiving pre-approval, such as a job change, new debt, or large purchases.
+These changes could affect your eligibility or the terms of your loan.

 Leo List